Javadio/RIS_coverage_enhancement/README.md

 # Files
 -------------------------------------------------------------------------------------
-[Cape town_coverage_learning] () demonstrates how the amplitude of the RIS reradiation modes in a scene can be learned by gradient descent.
+Cape town_coverage_learning.ipynb demonstrates how the amplitude of the RIS reradiation modes in a scene can be learned by gradient descent.
 You need to download the cape town xml file to import the scene.

 # References
 -------------------------------------------------------------------------------------